-There is also a bar, a flat-screen TV and a semi-outdoor patio which overlooks the glass atrium and food court below.
+There is also a bar, a flat-screen TV, and a semi-outdoor patio that overlooks the glass atrium and food court below.

 Two separate seating areas are set around the bar, one with the mural and a long bench and dining or work tables and a magazine rack stuffed with a load of newspapers and magazines at the end.

 Snacks can be found on the counter area and include cookies, apples, and bananas.
 Beverages iced water in plastic cups (not bottles), an espresso machine, and a good selection of teas by Numi.
 The bar counter sells alcoholic drinks and free soft drinks there.
 While there was an improvement in the lounge ambiance, the food and beverage are just basic at best.